solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

   - [Exercise 6: Other Features (Optional)](#exercise-6-other-features-optional)
     - [Task 1: Use new VACUUM options to improve VACUUM performance](#task-1-use-new-vacuum-options-to-improve-vacuum-performance)

-In this lab you will explore the new developer and infrastructure features of PostgreSQL 16.
+In this lab, several new developer and infrastructure features of PostgreSQL 16 will be explored.

 ## Prerequisites